oduameh/hydra/docs/docs/getting-started.md

 docker compose up -d hydra-node-{1,2,3}
 ```

-Using compose, you can start the demo Terminal-based User Interface (a.k.a. `hydra-tui`) to interact with Hydra nodes.
-There are 3 preconfigured TUI services in the Compose definition: `hydra-tui-1`, `hydra-tui-2`, and `hydra-tui-3`.
+Using `compose`, you can start the demo Terminal-based User Interface (`hydra-tui`) to interact with Hydra nodes.
+There are three preconfigured TUI services in the `compose` definition: `hydra-tui-1`, `hydra-tui-2`, and `hydra-tui-3`.
 To connect to the first Hydra node in a terminal, run the following command:

 ```shell
 docker compose run hydra-tui-1